jayoungs/SwiftLinkBike-User-Behavior-Analysis/README.md

 ## 1. Prepare Data

 ### 1-1.
 About Data
 The Cyclistic's historical trip data is available to download [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 In this case study, monthly trip data in csv format for the previous 12 months, April 2024 through March 2025, was to be analyzed.
 Tthe April 2024 file alone contained 415,025 rows so it seemed desirable to use SQL instead of Excel to process and analyze the combined data for the 12 months.
-The combined dataset turned out to have more than 5.7 million records.
+The combined dataset was expected to have 5.7+ million records.

 ### 1-2.
 Install PostgreSQL and Set Up
 I installed [Postgres.app](https://postgresapp.com) to run PostgreSQL on MacOS smoothly and [DBeaver](https://dbeaver.io), a free, open-source universal database tool, to connect to my PostgreSQL.
 Previously, when I downloaded the PostgresSQL server and pgAdmin through [its website](https://www.postgresql.org/download/macosx/), they did not operate properly on MacOS and I ran into a "connection failed" error almost every time I tried opening them.